mnoferestibrocku/dataset-repo/README.md

 * Noise Detection: The second application emphasizes noise detection and in-depth root cause analysis through the utilization of kernel events.
 You can find descriptions, implementation scripts, and relevant figures related to this application in the "Applications/Noise-Detection" directory.
 * Software Phase Detection: Lastly, our artifact finds application in software phase detection through the monitoring of kernel-level events.
 Each of these applications highlights a distinct capability of our artifact within the domain of performance engineering research topics.
 You can find descriptions, implementation scripts, and relevant figures related to this application in the "Applications/Noise-Detection" directory.

-*
+# Conclusion

-This enhanced artifact enables researchers to evaluate the system's performance, resilience, and effectiveness in handling disruptive conditions.
-By leveraging this artifact, they can gain valuable insights into optimizing system performance, identifying potential vulnerabilities, and developing robust strategies to mitigate the impact of disruptive conditions.
+This enriched artifact empowers researchers to assess system performance, resilience, and effectiveness when faced with disruptive scenarios.
+Through its utilization, valuable insights can be obtained for enhancing system performance, recognizing vulnerabilities, and formulating effective strategies to counter the effects of disruptions.